 All residents in Spain have access to the free public Spanish healthcare system, although private insurance may be necessary in certain situations.

-The Spanish healthcare system ranks amongst the best in the world and is funded by social security payments, meaning the majority of residents do not require private insurance to access Spanish healthcare.
-Depending on your circumstances, however, some additional health insurance in Spain cover may be required, while private health insurance offers quicker medical treatment in private facilities.
-This guide provided by BUPA Global, a leading international health insurance provider, explains the ins and out of the Spanish health insurance system.
+The Spanish healthcare system ranks among the best in the world and is funded by social security payments, meaning the majority of residents do not require private insurance to access Spanish healthcare.
+Depending on your circumstances, however, some additional cover for health insurance in Spain may be required, and private health insurance does offer quicker medical treatment in private facilities.
+This guide provided by expat health insurer Bupa Global explains how health insurance in Spain works.

 BUPA Global is one of the world's largest international health insurers.
 They offer direct access to over 1.2 million medical providers worldwide, settling directly with them so you don't have to pay up front for your treatment.
 They provide access to leading specialists without the need to see your family doctor first and ensure that you have the same level of cover wherever you might be, home or away.

-EU, EEA and Swiss nationals whom have reached retirement age in their home country are entitled to free healthcare in Spain.
-In order to qualify they must obtain a Form S1 (previously known as E121) from their country of residence.
+EU, EEA and Swiss nationals who have reached retirement age in their home country are entitled to free healthcare in Spain.
+In order to qualify they must obtain an S1 form (previously known as E121) from their country of residence.
+This is a certificate of entitlement to healthcare in you live in another EU country.
+The S1 form from the UK is available here.
 Acquiring this form prior to departure is advisable and will help simplify the registration process in Spain.
 You can read more about EU citizens moving to Spain.

 European Health Insurance Card